-Using my hot glue gun I added 3 tiny eggs and for an added touch I glued on a couple of small pieces of sheet moss.
+Using my hot glue gun I added 3 tiny eggs and for an added touch I glued on a couple of small pieces of green preserved moss.

-I used a generous amount of hot glue on the back of the nest and glued it onto the wreath, I put it left of center on the bottom of the wreath facing slightly upward.
+To attach the nest to the wreath I applied a generous amount of hot glue on the back of the nest, then I put it left of center on the bottom of the wreath…facing slightly upward.

 I love how it came out and I can’t wait to run upstairs and hang it on my front door!

-You may also like my Tulip Bulb Planter to add a touch of Spring indoors.
+Learn how to make this Tulip Bulb Planter add a touch of Spring indoors!